daronphang/programming-resources/cloud-computing/AWS/services/deployment/products.md

 - Amplify Studio is a visual development environment that integrates with Amplify CLI to manage backend services using graphical interface
 - Has pre-built React components for frontend usage
 - Support multiple platforms
+- Encrypts all data at-rest and in-transit automatically

 ## AWS Launch Wizard